confluentinc/schema-registry/docs/serializer-formatter.rst

   * Default: ""
   * Importance: medium

-**SASL_INHERIT** - If your Kafka client uses SASL SCRAM or SASL PLAIN to talk to the broker, you can use the same credentials to talk to your Schema Registry instance.
+**SASL_INHERIT** - Inherit the settings used by the Kafka client to communicate with the broker using SASL SCRAM or SASL PLAIN.

 Formatter
 ---------